JARROD DAHL P.O. Box 1 Ashland WI 54806

 November 2017-March 2018- hosted and trained Tom Bartlett in pole lathe turning and spoon carving.

-October 2017-Instructor/presenter Gothenburg, Sweden, pole lathe turning workshop in Gothenburg and lectures/demonstrations at museums in Borås and Skara.
+October 2017-Instructor/presenter Gothenburg, Sweden, Pole Lathe Turning workshop in Gothenburg and lectures/demonstrations at museums in Borås and Skara with support from Hemslojden, Sweden.

 September 2017-Instructor, Brook House Wood, Herefordshire, UK, pole lathe turning-locking lidded boxes and handled vessels.